Causeway Coast & Glens Heritage Trust

 Nikki Maguire, Project Manager – firstname.lastname@example.org

-Nikki graduated with an MSc in Leadership for Sustainable Development from Queen’s University Belfast and since then has worked with the Trust on a range of heritage projects across the area including the preparation and delivery of protected area management plans.
+Nikki graduated with an MSc in Leadership for Sustainable Development from Queen’s University Belfast and works with the Trust on a range of heritage projects across the area including the preparation and delivery of protected area management plans including the Giant’s Causeway and Causeway Coast World Heritage Site Management and Action plans.

 Notably, Nikki worked on the Drifting Apart project which engaged local people and teachers with the geological foundations of their landscapes, and she developed the geological exhibition in the Coastal Zone Centre, Portrush.